Menu

 • and navigating ethics, consent, and the many truths that memoir must hold.

 Presentations will be recorded and available to registrants for 45 days after the intensive.
+The recordings will all be emailed at once, within a week of the end of the intensive.
 Socials and writing sprints will not be recorded.

 EVENT SCHEDULE OVERVIEW